Jucesr/express-rest-api-boilerplate/README.md

 * Pass all the models to each controller.
 Before only 1 model was passed.
 * Add route to get a material by code. /:project_id/materials/:material_code'

+## V0.2.2
+Date: Jan 15, 2019

+* Add route to copy a material from one project to another.
+If the material has dependencies(parents) it will also copy them.

 ## Glossary